SciTools/workflows/README.md

 # workflows
-Reusable workflows to be called from other SciTools repositories.
+Reusable GitHub workflows to be called from other `SciTools` repositories.